kionahz/kiona-lisa-app/README.md

-# App Development Exam Project
+# App Development Exam Project - PIERATS
 This repository contains the code for the App Development Exam for the winter term 23/24 from Lisa Schmidt and Kiona Hitz.

 ## Description